AdobeDocs/marketo.en/help/marketo/product-docs/reporting/email-insights/email-insights-sends-overview.md

 ---
 # Email Insights Sends Overview {#email-insights-sends-overview}

-On the Sends page, examine the characteristics of recent email communication.
+On the [!UICONTROL Sends] page, examine the characteristics of recent email communication.

 ![](assets/one.png)